MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 Editor can be closed by standard “back” widget Ethos button

-Note: deletion of site lines in the Locations table is possible only via PC
+Note: deletion of site lines in the Locations table and edition of parameters for “Live Position & Direction” event place is possible only via PC

 <a name="Eventmodes"></a>
 ## 7. Event modes
 The application supports F3F-competition, F3F-training, F3F-debug, F3B-speed and F3B-distance event types.
 They behave differently as below:
-- F3F-competition: it follows F3F rules, so it begins with 30 sec timer and starts the run timer when the plane enters the competition place from outside via base A toward base B for the fist time or when the initial timer expires.
+- F3F-competition: it follows F3F rules, so it begins with 30 sec timer and starts the run timer when the plane enters the event course from outside via base A toward base B for the fist time or when the initial timer expires.
 It then measures time for 10 laps between bases.
-Start in this mode is expected to be inside of the course, first crossing of a base from inside the course to outside is indicated by beep
+Start in this mode is expected to be inside of the course, first crossing of a base A from inside the course to outside is indicated by beep
-- F3F-training: it does not use the 30 sec and begins directly with entering the competition place from outside via base A toward base B for the fist time.
-Start in this mode can be inside or outside of the course, potential first crossing of a base from inside the course to outside is not indicated by beep
+- F3F-training: it does not use the initial 30 sec timer and begins by entering the event course from outside via base A toward base B for the fist time.
+The event in this mode can be started when you are inside or outside of the course.
+When the event starts from inside, first crossing of base A from inside the course to outside is indicated by beep
 - F3F-debug: similar to F3F-training, however it uses emulation of GPS input (via configured sources "Input debug GPS latitude and longitude") for simulation of flight around the set home position
 - F3B-speed: at this moment only measures time for 4 laps since entering the competition place from outside via base A toward base B for the fist time.
 No check for the overall competition time is implemented
 - F3B-distance: it measures number of laps made in 4 minutes since entering the competition place from outside via base A toward base B for the fist time